-Popular species: One of the most popular species of Tagetes is the French marigold (Tagetes patula), which is a compact, bushy plant that produces large, brightly colored flowers in shades of yellow, orange, and red.
+Popular species: One of the most popular species of Tagetes is the French marigold (Tagetes patula), a compact, bushy plant that produces large, brightly colored flowers in shades of yellow, orange, and red.
 Another popular species is the African marigold (Tagetes erecta), which produces larger flowers in similar colors and can grow up to 3 feet tall.

 Companion planting: They are also commonly used in companion planting to help control nematodes and other soil-borne pests.